fire protection tenant or landlord business

 • Creation and updating of escape and rescue plans for the rental unit.

-Expert Tips: Current Judgments and Legal Pitfalls
+Expert Tips: Recent Judgments and Legal Pitfalls

 Specific fire protection requirements and prevention

-1. Identification of specific fire hazards (e.g., flammable storage materials, electrical equipment).
+1. Identification of specific fire hazards (e.g. flammable storage materials, electrical equipment).

-5. Documentation of all measures and inspections.
+5. Documentation of all measures and reviews.

-Property owner's liability insurance can provide additional security.
+A property owner's liability insurance can provide additional security.
 Proactive prevention is the best protection against fires and their consequences.

-Request your personal risk analysis now
+Request a personalised risk analysis now

 FAQ